 Some users have found that by removing excess padding surrounding the perimeter of footrests meeting point, where it latches to the recliner, can help.
 Although this is rarely the issue, it can still be the source of the recliners problems.

 Although we have gone over the various types of issues that you could be having, it is always good to go through a step-by-step process.
-The following method is still the one that solves the most issues with recliners that won’t close.
+The following method is the one that solves the most issues, all in one, for recliners that won’t close.
 We have found that it can fix most problems that standard recliner chairs have.
 With the combination of other solutions in this guide, you will be able to find a method that helps you close your recliner quite easily, you just need to do a little bit of investigating.

 Recliners are designed for comfort, rest, and recline, they are fun pieces of furniture when they function properly.
 However, when you first look at your broken recliner chair it can seem daunting to fix.
 Hopefully, with our repair tips, you learned how to fix a recliner that won’t close and are able to get your footrest to stay in place.
 If you have any more repair, recliner or furniture troubleshooting problems, please send us a message!